The Mexican Runner

 Piotr Delgado Kusielczuk, better known as The Mexican Runner or TMR, is a speedrunner who specialises in Nintendo Entertainment System (NES) games.
-After three years, on February 26, 2017, TMR was the first player to play through the entire NTSC and PAL NES catalogue, completing 714 officially-licensed titles in a project he called NESMania, which earned him a Guinness World Record.
-TMR is also known for his speedrunning accomplishments in Contra, Battletoads, and Cuphead.
+After three years, on February 26, 2017, Kusielczuk was the first player to play through the entire NTSC and PAL NES catalogue, completing 714 officially-licensed titles in a project he called NESMania, which earned him a Guinness World Record.
+Kusielczuk is also known for his speedrunning accomplishments in Contra, Battletoads, and Cuphead.

 Early life

-The Mexican Runner was born to a Mexican father and Polish mother.
+Kusielczuk was born to a Mexican father and Polish mother.
 He grew up in Xalapa, Veracruz, Mexico.